nos81/nos81.github.io/README.md

 ## About

-A hand-written static site — no framework, no build step, no dependencies.
+A hand-written static site; no framework, no build step, no dependencies.
 Open `index.html` in a browser and it runs.

 - **Single-page, long-scroll design.** A fixed background "scene" stack crossfades